 1. Make pom pom bunnies and chicks

 It’s spring!
 So introduce them to gardening in a cool way by making some plant people.
 These are made from a pair of old tights, a little bit of soil, and some grass seed.
 Your kid will love watching their characterful creations' grassy barnets growing a little more each day.
 Equally fun to do in the house or garden - just make sure you line the table with bin bags.

 3. Make jelly bunnies

-Easter - the only downside is that there's chocolate everywhere.
+The only possible downside of Easter is that there's chocolate everywhere.
 So, an alternative sweet treat may just be what you need.
 Jelly is pretty fool-proof to make - so long as you don't over-water it!
 Just grab these cute animal moulds by Liewood to make an adorable line-up of sweet seasonal treats.

-Alternatively, make the most of this year’s chocolate explosion and use it up baking.
+Alternatively, make biccies in the shape of bunnies, chicks and carrots - these would make lovely gifts for friends, family members or neighbours.
+Or make the most of this year’s chocolate explosion and use it up baking.
 Whether it’s simple Rice Krispie cakes or a full on chocolate cake, they’ll have hours of fun.
-And yes, it’s perfectly acceptable to lick the bowl afterwards.
-You heard it here.

 5. Go on an alternative Easter egg hunt

 Not into chocolate?
 Or looking for a way to keep them busy before the big event?
 Get them to write down a list of treats or rewards they’d like, for example, stay up for an extra 15 minutes, or plan a special (post-lockdown) day out with mum or dad.
 Then you can hide these around the house.
 The more they find, the more rewards they get.